danghung1202/tour-booking/docs/prd.md

 ### Story 2.2 Initiate New Tour Listing & Define Core Details

-As an authenticated Tour Guide, I want to start creating a new tour by providing its essential details like title, description, price, location, duration, capacity, and assign it to a predefined category, so that the fundamental aspects of my tour are captured and classified.
+**As a** Tour Guide, **I want to** start creating a new tour by providing its essential details, including title, description, price, location, images, category, languages, timezone, and available time slots, **so that** the fundamental aspects of my tour are fully captured and classified for tourists to view.

 #### Acceptance Criteria

-* 1: A "Create Tour" form is available to guides.
+1. A "Create Tour" form is available to guides.
-* 2: The form includes fields for all core details (title, description, price, etc.).
+2. The form includes fields for all core details (title, description, price, etc.).
-* 3: The form includes a mandatory dropdown to select **one category** from the predefined list created in Epic 1.
+3. The form includes a mandatory dropdown to select **one category** from the predefined list.
+4. The form includes a mandatory multi-select input (e.g., checkboxes) for the guide to select all **languages** the tour is offered in.
+5. The form includes a mandatory dropdown for the guide to select the tour's primary **time zone**.
+6. The form includes an interface for the guide to add, edit, and remove multiple available **time slots** (e.g., '09:00', '13:00').
-* 4: The selected category is saved and associated with the tour record in the database.
+7. The selected category, languages, timezone, and time slots are saved and associated with the tour record in the database.
-* 5: The `tours` table schema stores the assigned category and considers the nullable `organization_id` for future use.

 ### Story 2.3 Enhance Tour Listing with Images